mozilla/pkipolicy/rootstore/policy.md

 4.  for a certificate capable of being used for TLS-enabled servers, the CA MUST ensure that the applicant has control over all IP Address(es) referenced in the certificate.
-This MUST be done using one or more of the methods documented in section 3.2.2.5 of the CA/Browser Forum Baseline Requirements.
+This MUST be done using one or more of the methods documented in section 3.2.2.5 of the TLS Baseline Requirements.
 The CA operator's CPS (or, if applicable, the CP or CP/CPS) MUST clearly specify the procedure(s) that the CA employs, and each documented procedure SHOULD state which subsection of 3.2.2.5 it is complying with; *and*